What's included, what's next door, what's nearby.

 Wi-Fi at about 300 Mbps — fast enough that thirty minutes of Zoom won't bring it down.
 Works on the dock.

-Two paddleboards and two kayaks in the boathouse, May to October.
-Life jackets in the bin under the dock.
+One paddleboard and two kayaks in the boathouse, May to October.
+Life jackets in the dock lockers.

 Firepit

-Gas firepit on the lawn — propane, no wood, no smoke, no ash.
+Gas firepit on the deck — propane, no wood, no smoke, no ash.

 None of the below is "extra."
 It's just what we'd have had stocked if we were the ones arriving Friday after work.